What is Juneteenth and Why is it a Holiday?

 Juneteenth celebrates a second Independence Day in the U.S., according to the National Museum of African American History & Culture (NMAAHC).
 It’s a holiday commemorating the end of the Civil War and the emancipation of Black Americans, according to "A Proclamation on Juneteenth Day of Observance" by The White House.

-Fannie Lou Hamer, an influential civil rights activist, once said, "Nobody’s free until everybody’s free" — a quote that Jennifer Braden, MEd, JD echoed.
+Fannie Lou Hamer, an influential civil rights activist, once said, "Nobody’s free until everybody’s free."

-For citizens who share Hamer's belief, Braden said Juneteenth celebrates Freedom Day, also sometimes called Emancipation Day.
+For citizens who share Hamer's belief, Juneteenth celebrates Freedom Day, also sometimes called Emancipation Day, as noted by the National Archives.

 The History of Juneteenth

-Dr. Kendra Thomas, senior director of people experience and belonging at SNHU as well as a belonging and joy practitioner, said she first learned of Juneteenth and its history when she was 16 years old.
+Dr. Kendra Thomas, assistant vice president of People Experience and Inclusion at SNHU, as well as a belonging and joy practitioner, said she first learned of Juneteenth and its history when she was 16 years old.

 “I went to a Juneteenth festival and learned that enslaved people in Galveston, Texas, did not learn of their freedom until two years after the Emancipation Proclamation was made effective,” she said.